 The central finding: Religious players don't reject religious themes in games wholesale.
 They reject disrespectful representation, trivialization of sacred concepts, and misrepresentation of their beliefs.
 When religious content is handled with cultural sensitivity and respect, players actively engage with it, create around it, and use it for education and community building.

 Ultimately: Creating resonant, inclusive gaming experiences involving religion requires a thoughtful balance between creative expression, community expectations, and profound respect for diverse beliefs.
-Games can explore religious themes, represent cultural traditions, and even engage sacred concepts—when designers approach these topics with the care, research, and community engagement that religious content deserves.
+Games can explore religious themes, represent cultural traditions, and even engage sacred concepts—when designers approach these topics with care.

 Skills & Methods Demonstrated

-Research: Digital Ethnography • Mixed-Methods Research • Qualitative Analysis • Community Research
+Digital Ethnography, Mixed-Methods Research, Qualitative Analysis, Community Research

-Analysis: Thematic Analysis • Content Analysis • Human-in-the-Loop Validation • Pattern Recognition
+Thematic Analysis, Content Analysis, Human-in-the-Loop Validation, Pattern Recognition